Mount Merapi: 2021 eruption

-The eruptions started on 4 January 2021 causing evacuations of the Yogyakarta region.
+Eruptions started on 4 January causing evacuations of the Yogyakarta region.
 The geological authority had invoked the second-highest alert level in November after sensors picked up increasing activity warning the situation could become more unstable.
-On 27 March 2021, another small eruption occurred, spewing lava and creating pyroclastic flows.
+On 27 March, another small eruption occurred, spewing lava and creating pyroclastic flows.
 Merapi began erupting once again on 8 August 2021, sending new lava flows down the slope of the volcano.
-On 16 August 2021, the volcano erupted again, belching a cloud of ash into the air as red lava flowed down its crater.
+On 16 August, the volcano erupted again, belching a cloud of ash into the air as lava flowed down its crater.
 The explosions spewed clouds as far as 3.5 kilometres (2 miles) from the rumbling volcano, blanketing local communities in grey ash.

 On 9 December, a pyroclastic flow traveled along the Bebeng River for a distance of 2.2 km.
 This comes just as Mount Semeru erupted in an unrelated event, killing at least 43 people.

-2023 eruptions
+2023 eruption

-An eruption started on 11 March 2023 at around 12 p.m. local time (Western Indonesia Time, GMT+7).
+An eruption started on 11 March at around 12 p.m. local time (Western Indonesia Time, GMT+7).
 A lava flow up to 7 kilometers long and a column of hot cloud rising up to 100 meters high were observed.
 Local authorities advised residents living in Merapi's slope to stay at least 7 kilometers away from the crater.

+2024 eruption

+An eruption occurred on 19 January starting at 6:59 a.m. local time, with six pyroclastic flows reaching up to 2 kilometers being recorded.
+On 21 January, the volcano emitted a lava flow up to 2 kilometers long and a column of hot cloud rising up to 100 meters.
+Authorities advised residents living in Merapi's slope to stay at least 7 kilometers away from the crater.